Helioviewer-Project/hvJP2K/README.md

 - `hv_jpx_split` -- split JPX movies into standalone JP2 files.

 This software is mainly written in Python and is based on the [glymur](https://github.com/quintusdias/glymur/) and [jpylyzer](https://github.com/openpreserve/jpylyzer/) libraries.

+## Installation

+A bootstrap script that assumes Python 3 is provided.